VPN blocking: Pakistan

 The government of Pakistan issued a notice to VPN providers to register their IPs, otherwise their VPN service will be blocked like in China.

 Turkey

 In an attempt to curb the use of social media by its citizens, the government of Turkey has considered the complete ban of VPN apps.
 The Nationalist Movement Party proposed a bill covering such a ban in July 2020.

 VPN blocking by online services

 Hulu

-In an attempt to stop unauthorized access from users outside the US, Hulu began blocking users accessing the site from IP addresses linked to VPN services in April 2014.
+In an attempt to stop unauthorized access from users outside the United States, Hulu began blocking users accessing the site from IP addresses linked to VPN services in April 2014.
 In doing so, however, the company also restricted access from legitimate U.S.-based users using VPNs for security reasons.
 VPN providers such as VikingVPN, NordVPN and TorGuard stated that they would seek ways to address this issue for their customers by speaking directly to Hulu about a resolution and rolling out more dedicated IP addresses, respectively.